DanielGodigna/Portfolio/README.md

 ![Portfolio Preview](preview.png)

 ## 🛠 Built With
-I built this using HTML5 and CSS3.
+- HTML5
+- CSS3

-## 📁 What’s Inside
+## 📁 Features
-The site adapts well to different screen sizes, has a simple navigation menu, and includes sections about me and how to contact me (including a LinkedIn link).
+- Fully responsive design for desktop and mobile
+- Navigation menu
+- About & Contact sections (includes LinkedIn button)

 ## 🚀 How to Run Locally
 1. Clone the repository: